teragrid/dgrid/docs/getting-started.rst

 basecoin works and how to use it, see our `basecoin guide <http://cosmos-sdk.readthedocs.io/en/latest/basecoin-basics.html>`__

-In this tutorial you learned how to run applications using Tendermint on a single node.
+In this tutorial you learned how to run applications using teragrid on a single node.
 You saw how applications could be written in different languages, and how to send transactions and query for the latest state.
-But the true power of Tendermint comes from its ability to securely and efficiently run an application across a distributed network of nodes, while keeping them all in sync using its state-of-the-art consensus protocol.
-Next, we show you how to deploy Tendermint testnets.
+But the true power of teragrid comes from its ability to securely and efficiently run an application across a distributed network of nodes, while keeping them all in sync using its state-of-the-art consensus protocol.
+Next, we show you how to deploy teragrid testnets.